marcomusso/exasteel/README.md

 ## Database

 See `script/dbinit.js` for a (very) basic model/collections description.
-Create a new database and its collections in mongo by giving this command:
+Create a new database and its collections in mongo by giving this command (I suppose that you have a running mongod):

-    mongo <scripts/dbinit.js
+    mongo < scripts/dbinit.js

 # How to start